Legal Research, Writing and Analysis Faculty

 USF's legal writing faculty are seasoned practitioners and experienced teachers.
 Their practice backgrounds range from private firms to public agencies and nonprofit organizations.
-Collectively, they have more than 85 years of combined teaching experience both at USF and at other law schools.
 They maintain a deep commitment to individualized learning, which results in a student-teacher bond that endures well past the first year of law school.

 All first-year students are required to take part in the law school's demanding six-credit LRWA program.
 The work is rigorous, but the small class size (approximately 20 students) fosters collaboration and allows faculty to adapt instruction to particular classroom needs and provide individualized feedback.
 There are numerous assignments, which give students the opportunity to practice their writing extensively.
 Throughout the year, legal writing faculty partner with USF's reference law librarians to co-teach legal research.

 The LRWA program also hosts an annual panel of local judges who talk with students about their expectations in the courtroom and on briefs.
 This access to judges gives students a unique opportunity to learn more about the importance of professionalism and how to be a better advocate.
 Members of the state and federal trial and appellate benches who have consistently attended this event include Judge Saundra B. Armstrong, Judge Maria-Elena James, Justice Martin Jenkins, Judge Curtis Karnow, Justice James Lambden, Justice James Richmond, Judge Mary Wiss, and Judge Garrett Wong.